GitMew/Pokemon-Uranium-Scripts/README.md

+# Pokémon Uranium Scripts
+Short suite of Python scripts that come in handy when translating and localising Pokémon Uranium.

-# ObscureText
+## ObscureText
-Text obscuring tool for translators of the burnt notebook pages in Pokémon Uranium.
+Text obscuring tool for the burnt notebook pages in Map123.

 The input is a text file containing regular language (the full translated lines).
 The output is that same text file, but with some characters, and sometimes entire words, "obscured" (replaced by a `-`, for example) to imitate having been burnt or faded.
 The result may be modified at will to make reading a tad bit easier.

+## WhitenImmediateDupicateLines
+Preparation tool for replacing the English placeholders for untranslated lines by blank lines, to make them more visible.